-• "Tom, B4.
+- "Tom, B4.
 This is Mary, by the way."

-• "That B4 message was for Tom.
+- "That B4 message was for Tom.
 It's Mary."

-喿 Activity Goal
+- "I just sent that message.
+This is Tom.
+No, the other message."

 Why Battleship?

 Teachers may want to substitute other games for battleship in this activity for a variety of reasons.
 However, if you do that be aware that battleship was chosen because it has several properties that force concepts of internet protocols to come out.
 Battleship has a relatively fixed size message length, a need to encode several different pieces of information (coordinates), to and from addressing, and a verification message (hit or miss).